You can view our curriculum overview in the following document: Curriculum Overview 19/20

 Our Literacy Framework ensures that reading is taught in a comprehensive and thorough way.
 In EYFS and KS1, pupils take part in a daily phonics session and teaching is based around “Letters and Sounds”.
 We use a range of resources including the “Jolly Phonics “scheme.

-Our reading scheme, “Bug Club” runs throughout the school and children have access to both physical and online reading resources.
-The school has a non-fiction lending library and children have access to a wide range of fiction texts in every classroom.
+Our reading scheme, “Bug Club” runs throughout the school.
+We have a non-fiction lending library and children have access to a wide range of fiction texts in every classroom.
 Achievement and commitment to reading is celebrated half termly.

 In mathematics, we use the Early Years and National Curriculum 2014 frameworks to ensure pupils are taught the necessary and essential skills.
 In addition, we use the “Power Maths” online scheme.